Soldier guilty of attempting to have sex with girl, 13

 Guam Army National Guard Sgt.
-Christopher De Leon Guerrero has been convicted of two counts of attempted enticement of a minor in the District Court of Guam.
+Christopher De Leon Guerrero has been convicted in the District Court of Guam of two counts of attempted enticement of a minor.

-It took the jury about an hour to reach an unanimous guilty verdict.
+It took the jury about an hour to reach a unanimous guilty verdict.

 De Leon Guerrero, 30, was accused of attempting to have sex with a girl, 13, that he met online who turned out to be an undercover agent with the Air Force Office of Special Investigations.